I am confused about how the District Awards are distributed. How do I know if I am eligible to receive one?

 The easiest way to calculate points is to simply figure out what the total points would be if the race were just a single point race.

 The point charts are listed in the rulebook.
-The rulebook can be found online or can be picked up at any local track.
+The rulebook can be found online and the point chart is listed on pages 15-17.
 A rider will receive finish points corresponding to the point charts for their overall finish in their main event.
-In addition to the finish points, riders receive 1 point for every rider in their moto.
+In addition to the finish points, riders receive 1 point for every rider in their moto, with the exception of State and Gold Cup qualifier races.

 Ex: An Intermediate rider finishes 2nd place in a moto of 6 riders.